The Picks in Brief

 - Storage choice: Cloud storage makes sharing and review easy.
 Local storage cuts recurring service ties.
 Pick one on purpose.

+- Battery or wired: Battery lowers install friction.
+Wired lowers charging chores.
+Seniors who do not want another maintenance task belong on the wired side if the house supports it.
 The wrong setup is the one that creates a weekly task nobody planned for.
 The best doorbell on paper loses fast if the family forgets who charges it or who resets it after the router reboots.

 The Practical Shortlist

+Ring Battery Doorbell Plus is the best overall answer for seniors who want easy TV viewing without phone dependence and already live in an Alexa or Fire TV home.
+It keeps the daily routine obvious, and that is the whole win.
 Eufy Security Video Doorbell (Dual Camera) T8200 takes the privacy-first lane, and Arlo Essential Video Doorbell owns the dark-porch lane.
 The budget lane stays with Ring because the lowest-friction path is already the one that avoids wiring, extra hardware, and a steeper learning curve.
+Pay for the routine that stays easy after week one.
+That is the difference between a doorbell that gets used and a doorbell that becomes another support ticket.

 Yes, but only through a compatible display path.
 Ring handles that most naturally in an Alexa or Fire TV home, while the phone still handles setup and sharing.